Julian Baker and Guests

 St Andrews is a beautiful town, and has a wide variety of eating places to cater for all pockets and has a lively feel to its historic streets.

 On Thursday or Friday, weather depending, we will all head off for a barbecue on the beautiful sandy beach that sweeps along the bay, made famous in the film Chariots of Fire.
-Rumours of an international soft ball tournament for 2017 have also surfaced!
+The post barbecue international football match last year was won, after much cheating and complaining by the UK side!
+We also host a Pub Quiz night, a source of much controversy and interesting team names

-On the Saturday night we book a local restaurant then head off for Scottish country dancing (numbers dependent), where everyone has the chance to let their hair down before a well deserved day off on the Sunday.
+On the Saturday night we book a local restaurant then head off for Scottish country dancing, where everyone has the chance to let their hair down before a well deserved day off on the Sunday.

 Each morning a group session discusses what will be happening that day, and reflects on the experiences of the previous session.
 We will explain what is happening each day, and will lead dissections at certain points.
 There will also be specialist guest lecturers who will give short presentations on their specialist subject as it relates to the days projects.